 In recent years, the importance of forensic accounting has been growing rapidly.
 This is a professional field with a landscape that is being shaped by the rise of financial technology (FinTech).
 Forensic accounting specialists do not only work for law enforcement agencies; they can also be found in the compliance departments of business entities, at law firms, banks, and government agencies.
 The majority of forensic accountants are hired for compliance purposes; they make sure a company’s finances are being kept safe and in good order.

-While many companies have always had in-house accountants to monitor and minimize any irregularities or complications that arise over the course of regular business, there are still instances of fraudulent activity.
-While the numbers may be balancing out in the end, businesses are still finding cleverly masked fraudulent activity when they go through the books.
+While many companies have always had in-house accountants to monitor and minimize any irregularities or complications that may arise over the course of regular business, sophisticated instances of fraudulent activity are becoming increasingly common.

-Who are forensic accountants and when and where are they needed?
-These individuals are typically called upon by insurance companies to investigate suspicions of fraudulent activity or sometimes brought on as a form of preventative measure.
+Modern businesses are bound to find cleverly masked fraudulent activity when they go through their books, but only when forensic accountants find such evidence.
+Forensic accountants are often called upon by insurance companies to investigate specific suspicions of fraudulent activity, or they can sometimes be brought on as a preventative measure.

 What is Forensic Accounting?

 Forensic accounting is the use of accounting skills to investigate fraud, embezzlement and other irregularities hidden as financial transactions.
 In many cases, forensic accounting investigations are used in legal proceedings, but they are also used for compliance efforts and to prevent crimes.

 Whereas traditional accounting deals in the assessment of business funds and properly conveying information to investors and management, a forensic accountant is called upon to investigate the flow of funds through a business for the purpose of evaluating the paths they take and determine whether illegal transactions have occurred.

 A forensic accountant investigates a wide range of different activities related to fraud that can take place within corporate, healthcare, real estate, mass marketing, hedge funds, and securities trading fields.